Sung / ConflictHeaven and Water Move Apart

 FifthNine

-To contend before him brings good fortune.
+To contend before him Brings supreme good fortune.

 Small Image